10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 This gentle stretch targets the back, hips, and legs.
 To perform it:

-- Lower your chest toward the ground, stretching your arms forward.
+• Lower your chest toward the ground and stretch your arms forward.

-By lengthening the spine, this stretch helps reduce back strain and enhance posture.
-After a long day of play or physical activity, this is a fantastic stretch to chill down.
+The stretch helps lengthen the spine, reduce back strain, and improve posture.
+After a long day of physical activity, this is a fantastic stretch to help you chill out.
 It’s simple and soothing.

 5. Wall Push-Ups